sukritishuk/ML_ZoomCamp_Article/README.md

-## Slicing Amazon Stock Data for Forecasting -
+## Slicing Amazon Stock Dataset for Forecasting -

 * For ease of Stock Forecasting, henceforth we would only be using Amazon Stock price data from the Year **2015 onwards**.
 * Also, we would be using only the **Adjusted Close** and **Date** columns of our Amazon time series for training different Stock Forecasting techniques or algorithms and making predictions.